Butterfly count: Atlas projects

 Described as a "special type of open search", atlas projects are generally targeted at a specific geographical area such as a province or state.
 The goal is to assess the presence or absence of species, usually over a multi-year period.
-Each atlas program will design its own data requirements but as they are measuring abundance and presence, they tend to accept data from transects, counts and opportunistic sightings to build a database.
-The longest running atlas program in North America is the Ontario Butterfly Atlas Online, which is supported by the Toronto Entomologists' Association and began collecting data in 1969.
+Each atlas program will design its own data requirements but as they are measuring abundance and presence, they tend to accept data from transects, counts, and opportunistic sightings to build a database.
+The longest-running atlas program in North America is the Ontario Butterfly Atlas Online, which is supported by the Toronto Entomologists' Association and began collecting data in 1969.

 Bait stations

-Transects and open searches are not as comprehensive in tropical locations due to issues such as density of flora and the heigh of the forest canopy.
-A count system using bait stations with fermenting fruit has been used to assess specific populations.
+Transects and open searches are not as comprehensive in tropical locations due to issues such as the density of flora and the height of the forest canopy.
+A counting system using bait stations with fermenting fruit has been used to assess specific populations.

 Quantifying observations

 Participants are encouraged to employ a number of techniques to quantify large aggregations by making estimates of butterflies: